André Pauletto: First murder and first detention

 On the night of 17–18 December 1960, Pauletto and Violette rented a room at the Hôtel Idéal in Marseille.
 Shortly after midnight, Violette announced her intention to leave him.
 Pauletto tried to convince her to stay with him, but she refused.
-Enraged by the idea of this break-up, Pauletto throws himself at her, grabs a knife and stabs her in the chest.
-Initially injured, Violette dies after a short agony.
+Enraged by the idea of this break-up, Pauletto threw himself at her, grabbed a knife and stabbed her in the chest.
+Initially injured, Violette died after a short agony.
 By the time emergency services arrived, it was too late for the young woman.
 Placed in police custody, Pauletto claimed that he had not intended to kill his partner.
 However, he said he lost control after she told him she wanted to leave him.

 On 19 December, Pauletto was charged with murder and remanded in custody.
 On 9 May 1962, Pauletto appeared before the Bouches-du-Rhône Assize Court.
 As the victim's status was illegal at the time, he was granted extenuating circumstances and sentenced to 7 years' imprisonment.